FOR PROFESSIONALS WHO WORK WITH TEENAGERS

-In January 2021, Gateway Community High opened its doors to Year 9 and 10 students who will thrive outside the conventional schooling system.
+In January 2021, Gateway Community High opened its doors to a small cohort of Year 9 and 10 students to enable them to thrive outside the conventional schooling system.

 This unique independent school focuses on Year 9 and 10 students who have disengaged with learning or who would benefit from an alternative to the traditional school system.
 Gateway Community High enables students to complete the Year 10 NSW Record of School Achievement (ROSA), and provides a gateway to ongoing education or training, whether that be Year 11 and 12 or vocational training.

 Who would benefit the most from attending Gateway Community High?